MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

       BucketName = "sheshir001"
       BucketLocation = "us-east-1"
 ```
 This configuration is essential for the GitLab Runner to know where and how to store and retrieve cache data.
-Using S3 for caching can be beneficial for distributed systems where runners may not have access to a local filesystem, or for persisting cache data across runners <br>
+Using S3 for caching can be beneficial for distributed systems where runners may not have access to a local filesystem or for persisting cache data across runners <br>
 `[runners.cache]`: This line signifies the start of the configuration for the runner's cache settings.<br>
 `Type = "s3"`: This line sets the type of cache to S3.
 This means that the runner will use an S3-compatible storage for caching.<br>
 `Shared = true`: This line enables the cache to be shared among all runners.
 This is useful when different runners need to access the same cached data<br>